 - a registered owner of a freehold lot; or

 - a holder of a lease or licence under the Land Act 1994; or

 - a holder of a water allocation.

-The document/s deposited in support of the application must be identified or detailed here.
+The document/s deposited in support of the application must be listed here.

-Any inapplicable documents indicated on the Form must be ruled through or deleted.
+Any inapplicable documents listed on the Form must be ruled through or deleted.

 Refer to [60-1030] for information relating to the deposit of supporting documentation.